 About Lynda

-Lynda was born and raised in a tiny farming community of 400 in northern Idaho.
-She worked on the family farm with her first job being picking rocks out of the fields with her dad and grandpa.
-She learned to drive while sitting on her grandma’s lap (she would steer as her grandma controlled the gas and the brake) and then graduated to driving her grandpa’s old 1950's stick-shift International pick up truck with her grandpa sitting next to her.
-Once she was “legally” allowed to drive, she quickly climbed the family farm ladder and was promoted to truck driver and then to the elite position of driving combine during harvest.
-After high school she traveled to New York to be a nanny for a few months before moving to Las Vegas to further her schooling.
+Lynda Wolters was born and raised in a tiny farming town of 400 people in northern Idaho.
+Her first job was picking rocks from the fields alongside her dad and grandpa.
+She learned to drive on her grandma’s lap—steering while her grandma worked the pedals—and graduated to her grandpa’s old 1950s stick-shift International pickup, with him riding shotgun.
+By the time she was legally allowed to drive, she’d already earned her stripes on the family farm, eventually promoted to truck driver and then to the coveted role of combine operator during harvest.
+After high school, she headed to New York to work as a nanny, then moved to Las Vegas to continue her education.

-She moved back home to Idaho to raise her three sons and now resides there with her husband and their peekapoo, Max.
+She later returned to Idaho to raise her three sons and now lives there with her husband and their Peekapoo, Max.
+When she’s not writing, Lynda works at a law firm, blending her love of language with a sharp eye for detail.

 Max - who is now too big to lift!

-In Apeldoorn after treatment, with my hubby visiting family.
+In Apeldoorn, Netherlands, after treatment, with my hubby visiting his family.

 Lynda has worked in the legal field for 30+ years and enjoys ballroom and swing dancing, horseback riding, kayaking, and river rafting.
 She has a heart for people and enjoys regularly volunteering.
 She spends the bulk of her spare time reading and writing.